 Disadvantages of the taxpayer: initial and annual costs to be covered; these costs range from 100-300 euros for small businesses with a turnover of up to 10 million ALL and over 1500 euros for all other taxpayers and preparation of a fixed and permanent staff for the implementation of the electronic invoice.
 In this context, the government should assess the possibility of covering the cost, even partial, as was done in the case of providing fiscal cash registers through the compensation of various tax liabilities.
-It should also be noted that the fiscalization system that is being implemented is unique and comprehensive, including both large and small business and Albania is the only country in the region and Europe that is implemented the fiscal system for only one business category, the large one.
+It should also be noted that the fiscalization system that is being implemented is unique and comprehensive, including both large and small business and Albania is the only country in the region and Europe that is implementing such a system.
+Various EU countries, such as Italy, Spain and Croatia, have implemented the fiscal system for only one business category, the large one.
 On the other hand, the use of the fiscal system so far has presented problems and difficulties in use by taxpayers.
 As a result, the progress of the implementation of the fiscalization system can be slow and difficult and with the involvement of small business the challenges can be more numerous.